 1.10.
-The scope of this Safety Guide is limited to releases to the atmosphere of airborne (gases and aerosols) or releases to surface aquatic media of liquid effluents from activities and facilities during normal operations in planned exposure situations4.
-Solid radioactive waste, post-disposal delayed releases, injection of liquids containing radioactive material into underground water, and releases to the environment arising from accidents are not addressed in this Safety Guide.
+The scope of this Safety Guide is limited to discharges to the atmosphere of airborne (gases and particulates/aerosols) or discharges to surface aquatic media of liquid effluents from activities and facilities during normal operations in planned exposure situations6.
+Disposal of solid radioactive waste, post-disposal delayed releases, migration of liquids containing radioactive material into underground water, and releases to the environment arising from accidents are not addressed in this Safety Guide; relevant guidance is available in Ref.
+[41] to [44].